ARMmbed/time_series_database_doc/microsoft.md

    * for new data:

     { notifications:
-        [ { ep: 'your_device_id',
+        [ {
+           ep: "your_device_id",
-           path: '/alldata/0/json',
+           path: "/alldata/0/json",
-           ct: 'text/plain',
+           ct: "text/plain",
-           payload: 'base64_encoded_payload=',
+           payload: "base64_encoded_payload=",
+           max-age: 0
-           'max-age': 0 } ] }
+        } ]
+     }

    * for registration updates:

-    { 'reg-updates':
+    { "reg-updates":
-       [ { ep: 'your_device_id',
+       [ {
+           ep: "your_device_id",
-           ept: 'test',
+           ept: "test",
-           resources: [Object containing exposed resources] } ] }
+           resources: [Object containing device's exposed resources]
+       } ]
+    }

 ## 5. Visualize the data

-In the Microsoft Azure left menu, click **All resources**, then go to your Time Series Insights environment's overview, and copy its access URL.
+**5.1** In the Microsoft Azure left menu, click **All resources**, then go to your Time Series Insights environment's overview, and copy its access URL.

 ![Visualize data screenshot](screenshots/microsoft/visualize_data_1.png)

-Finally, browse to the TSI instance's URL and configure your view of the data to suit your needs.
+**5.2** Finally, browse to the TSI instance's URL and configure your view of the data to suit your needs.
 The URL can be shared with anyone who is added to the TSI's data access policies as a Reader.

 ![Visualize data screenshot](screenshots/microsoft/visualize_data_2.png)